frequently asked questions

 • The district has worked closely with ICS, a consulting firm experienced in school construction, to estimate the project cost.
 The district will continue to work with ICS throughout the construction process to ensure the project remains on time and on budget.

-Questions about VOTING:
+Questions about voting:

 • Yes, the sample ballot can be viewed here.